Small Bedroom Decorating Ideas

 As a former Realtor, I know that home buyers are really turned off by small bedrooms.
 I have seen many people scratch a home off their prospective list simply because of the bedroom sizes.

-You can visually increase the size of any small space by decluttering and applying some diy home staging to your home design.
+You can visually increase the size of any small space by decluttering and applying some diy home staging secrets to your home design.

 Wall colors for a small bedroom